-Though fully understanding this equation requires the requisite mathematical background to precisely decompose, it's visually apparent to observe how coloring the components might help form an intuitive understanding of the process.
+While a complete theoretical understanding this equation requires the some prerequisite knowledge to precisely decompose, it's visually apparent to observe how coloring the components might help form an intuitive understanding of the math.

-In particular, the long-form explanation separates the style from other resources where programmers usually share vignettes of solutions (like bl.ocks or Shadertoy).
-The interactivity of the sketches adds a dimension of learnability that speaks to people who approach new concepts with an abundance of variable-tweaking and knob-fiddling.
+In particular, this hybrid interative + literate model separates the technique from other resources where programmers share vignettes of solutions (like bl.ocks or Shadertoy).
+The interactivity of the sketches adds a dimension of learnability that speaks to people who like to approach new concepts with an abundance of variable-tweaking and knob-fiddling.
 Often, research papers fail to describe terms and units used in nicely formatted LaTeX papers, so I find the resources below doublely useful as a reminder on how to transfer technical information in the absence of of a concrete reference like source code.

-What follows are some of my favorite visual math explorations, many of which are relevant to beginners in 3D graphics or engine development.
+What follows are some of my favorite visual math explorations, many of which are relevant to beginners in 3D graphics or game engine development.

 A Primer on Bézier Curves

 Universal fixtures in any 2D or 3D engine, splines are commonly employed for camera animation, object trajectory planning, and more.
 This covers the mathematical basis of Bézier splines and useful comparisons with other spline representations (like Catmull-Rom & B-Splines)

 A short but concise article on the foundations of common curves found in animation toolkits.